NREL/WAVES/docs/getting_started.md

 .. automethod:: waves.project.Project.generate_report
 ```

-All of the models can be individually accessed to calculate results that are not integrated into
+All the models can be individually accessed to calculate results that are not integrated into
 WAVES officially, but it should be noted that they should be used with caution in case there are
 any interdependencies between model outputs.